andrey-mokhov/graphql-php/docs/en/spiral/interface-type.md

             </ul>
             <p>
                 The method must parse the <code>$value</code> structure and return the name of the object The GraphQL type associated with this structure.
-A short object name is allowed GraphQL type or the name of a PHP class that implements an ObjectType.
+A name of ObjectType is allowed or the name of a PHP class that implements an ObjectType.
             </p>
             <p>
                 If the constructor parameter is not specified, the class will be used by default
                 <code>Andi\GraphQL\Common\ResolveType</code>.
 If the analyzed structure is
                 object, <code>ResolveType</code> will try to match the object's class with registered GraphQL ObjectType.
-If matching fails, try again will be implemented with the ancestor class (and so on up the inheritance hierarchy).
+If matching fails, try again will be implemented with the parent class (and so on up the inheritance hierarchy).
             </p>
         </td>
     </tr>